nuxeo/doc.nuxeo.com-client-java/src/java/document.md

 As seen in [configuration]({{page page='configuration'}}), you can configure enrichers and fetch properties for your manager, here the repository.

-Depending on enricher or property to fetch you use, you will either get a proper Java Client object or a JSON representation in Map and List.
-Deserialization into proper object leverage entities registered during client creation, see [marshalling configuration]({{page page='configuration#marshalling'}}) for more information.
+Depending on enricher or property to fetch your use, you will either get a proper Java Client object or a JSON representation in Map and List.
+Deserialization into proper object leverage entities registered during client creation, see [marshalling configuration]({{page page='configuration'}}#marshalling) for more information.

 For instance, `breadcrumb` enricher adds a `Documents` JSON representation in the context parameter:
 ```java